See Nutshell in action!

 Revenue is a great way to track the overall success of your sales team and your business.
 You can also break it down by sales rep to get insights into individual sales performance.

-If your business is subscription based, you may want to measure monthly recurring revenue (MRR) and annual recurring revenue (ARR).
-These metrics include income from subscriptions, upsells, and cross-sells and consider discounts and cancellations.
+If your business is subscription-based, you may want to measure monthly recurring revenue (MRR) and annual recurring revenue (ARR).
+Examples of this salesperson KPI type include income from subscriptions, upsells, and cross-sells and consider discounts and cancellations.
 They provide a measure of the revenue that a business can reliably expect to generate each month or year.

 Tracking sales per rep can help managers to improve individual sales performance, and sharing these sales statistics can help motivate team members to hit their goals.